objektwerks/pool.balance.z/README.md

 Note
 ----
->Is Quill ***production ready***?

->See these Quill issues: https://github.com/zio/zio-quill/issues
+>Is ZIO Quill ***production ready***?
+See these issues: https://github.com/zio/zio-quill/issues

->The current steward of Quill is a 1-person team, whose priorities
+>The current steward of ZIO Quill is a 1-person team, whose priorities are ***not always*** aligned
->are ***not always*** aligned with those of the Quill community.
+>with those of the Quill community.

->Consequently Quill users have had to considering transitioning
+>Consequently ZIO Quill users have had to considering transitioning to other persistence libraries
->to other persistence libraries as a risk mitigation strategy.
+>as a risk mitigation strategy.

 Todo
 ----